mint-metrics/mojito-website/docs/example-js-delivery-simple-ab.md

 }
 ```

 Even better, we can activate the experiment as soon as the background element is ready in the DOM.
-Simple replace `Mojito.utils.domReady` with `Mojito.utils.waitForElement`:
+Simple replace `Mojito.utils.domReady` with `Mojito.utils.waitForElement`, so we can wait until `div.hp_body` is available:

-div.hp_body
 ```js
 // A better way to activate
 function trigger(test) {